-The government-wide financial statements (i.e., the statement of net position and the statement of activities) report information on all of the non-fiduciary activities of the Center (primary government).
-Governmental activities normally are supported by intergovernmental revenue.
+The government-wide financial statements (i.e., the statement of net position and the statement of activities) report information on all of the nonfiduciary activities of the Commission.
+Governmental activities normally are supported by intergovernmental revenues.

-The statement of net position is designed to display financial position of the primary government (governmental).
-Governments will report all capital assets in the government-wide statement of net position and will report depreciation expense - the cost of "using up" capital assets - in the statement of activities.
+The statement of net position is designed to display the financial position of the primary government.
+Governments will report all capital assets in the government-wide statement of net position and will report depreciation expense, the cost of "using up" capital assets, in the Statement of Activities.
 The net position of a government will be broken down into three categories - 1) net investment in capital assets; 2) restricted; and 3) unrestricted.